Codewithimisi/Superstore-Data-Analysis/README.md

  #### 10. Display the total number of orders placed by each customer.

- #### 11. List the orders along with the corresponding order details for a given customer.
+ #### 11. List the orders along with the corresponding order details for the customer with ID 1.

  #### 12. Find the average quantity of products ordered in each order.